2025 United Nations Climate Change Conference: Highway construction controversy

-Another point of contention is the construction of a new four-lane highway, Avenida Liberdade.
+Another point of contention was the construction of a new four-lane highway, Avenida Liberdade.
 A BBC report in March 2025 stated that the project was underway to ease traffic in preparation for COP30.
-The project has drawn criticism from conservationists and local residents for its potential impact on the Amazon rainforest, biodiversity, and nearby communities.
-Official organizers and the state government of Pará have disputed any connection between the highway and the conference.
-The organizers described the BBC’s headline as "misleading," stating that the project is not a federal responsibility and is not part of the official COP30 infrastructure plan.
+The project drew criticism from conservationists and local residents for its potential impact on the Amazon rainforest, biodiversity, and nearby communities.
+Official organizers and the state government of Pará disputed any connection between the highway and the conference.
+The organizers described the BBC's headline as "misleading," stating that the project was not a federal responsibility and was not part of the official COP30 infrastructure plan.
 The state government similarly denied the link, noting that the highway had been planned as early as 2020—before Belém was selected as the host city—and received no federal funding for its construction.
-Critics have noted that while the project had been discussed since 2012, the conference may have provided a final justification to begin construction.
+Critics noted that while the project had been discussed since 2012, the conference may have provided a final justification to begin construction.
 The state of Pará had also previously cited COP30 as one of the interests served by the project.

 Costs

-COP30 is said to have cost the Brazilian government R$946.9 million in contracts with the Estados Ibero-Americanos (OEI), but total expenses may reach around R$5 billion, including additional costs such as the rental of cruise ships.
-On the other hand, exhibition spaces started at US$1,250 per m² for the lowest tier, with higher-priced options available.
-Bronze: Starts at US$1,250 per m².
-Silver: US$1,350 per m².
-Gold: US$1,500 per m².
+COP30 is said to have cost the Brazilian government R$946.9 million in contracts with the Estados Ibero-Americanos (OEI), but total expenses may have reached around R$5 billion, including additional costs such as the rental of cruise ships.
+On the other hand, exhibition spaces started at US$1,250 per m^{2} for the lowest tier, with higher-priced options available.
+Bronze: Starts at US$1,250 per m^{2}.
+Silver: US$1,350 per m^{2}.
+Gold: US$1,500 per m^{2}.